 Do Land Market Restrictions Hinder Structural Change in a Rural Economy?
 Evidence from Sri Lanka

-This paper analyzes the effects of land market restrictions on structural change from agriculture to non-agriculture in a rural economy.
-We develop a theoretical model that focuses on higher migration costs due to restrictions on alienability, and identifies the possibility of a reverse structural change where the share of nonagricultural employment declines.
-The reverse structural change can occur under the following conditions: if demand for nonagricultural good is income-inelastic (assuming non-farm is nontradable), or non-agriculture is less labor intensive relative to agriculture (assuming non-farm is tradable).
-For identification, we exploit a natural experiment in Sri Lanka where historical malaria played a unique role in land policy.
+This paper analyzes the effects of land market restrictions on structural change from agriculture to non-farm in a rural economy.
+This paper develops a theoretical model that focuses on higher migration costs due to restrictions on alienability, and identifies the possibility of a reverse structural change where the share of nonagricultural employment declines.
+The reverse structural change can occur under plausible conditions: if demand for the non-agricultural good is income-inelastic (assuming the non-farm good is non-tradable), or non-agriculture is less labor intensive relative to agriculture (assuming the non-farm good is tradable).
+For identification, this paper exploits a natural experiment in Sri Lanka where historical malaria played a unique role in land policy.
 The empirical evidence indicates significant adverse effects of land restrictions on manufacturing and services employment, rural wages, and per capita household consumption.
-The evidence on the disaggregated occupational choices suggests that land restrictions increase wage employment in agriculture, but reduce it in manufacturing and services, with no perceptible effects on self-employment in nonagriculture.
-The results are consistent with a migration costs model, but contradict two widely-discussed alternative mechanisms: collateral effect, and property rights insecurity.
-We also provide direct evidence in favor of the migration costs mechanism.
+The evidence on the disaggregated occupational choices suggests that land restrictions increase wage employment in agriculture, but reduce it in manufacturing and services, with no perceptible effects on self-employment in non-agriculture.
+The results are consistent with the migration costs model, but contradict two widely discussed alternative mechanisms: collateral effect and property rights insecurity.
+This paper also provides direct evidence in favor of the migration costs mechanism.

 Suggested Citation: Suggested Citation